-In this article we will review and compare the 7 top-rated electric scooters from the brands that have achieved top honors in the industry for performance, quality and user ratings.
-We’ve compiled an overview of the best of the best electric scooters.
+In this article we will review and compare the 7 top-rated electric scooters from the brands that have achieved top honors in the industry for performance, quality, affordability and user ratings.
+We’ve compiled an overview of the best electric scooters.

 But it’s not simply a case of picking the fastest and longest range scooter.
-There are different types of scooters available, made from different materials, with features and options like wheel types, shocks, freehubs, braking format, wheelbase etc. So, in the buyers guide section, How To Choose The Best Electric Scooter, we will examine and discuss all of the factors that go into the electric scooter purchase decision.
+There are different types of scooters available, made from different materials, with features and options like wheel types, platform size, shocks, freehubs, braking format, wheelbase etc.

 Quick Answer: The 7 Best Electric Scooters For 2018